NC State vs. Florida State NCAA Football Odds, Plays and Insights | November 6, 2021

 Florida State Stats and Trends

-- The Seminoles have been underdogs by 3 points or more four times this year and have covered the spread twice.
+- The Seminoles have been underdogs by 2.5 points or more four times this season and have covered the spread twice.

-- Florida State's games this season have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).
+- Florida State's games this season have gone over the point total four times in eight opportunities (50%).

-- When Florida State records more than 16.3 points, it is 3-4 against the spread and 3-4 overall.
+- Florida State is 3-4 against the spread and 3-4 overall in games when it scores more than 16.3 points.

 - When Florida State amasses more than 327.8 yards, the team is 3-3 against the spread and 3-3 overall.